-All the tools or treatments for the surface finish cause a wear on the metal favoring the corrosion of the metal.
+All the tools or treatments for the surface finish cause a wear on the metal favouring the corrosion of the metal.

 The superficial atoms of the metal to be cut, filed or treated, ultimately change their behaviour as far as potential is concerned.

-The atoms that make up the metal in the most superficial layer behave like an anode (they are oxidized) and the internal grains behave like a cathode, producing corrosion at a microscopic level.
+The atoms that make up the metal in the most superficial layer behave like an anode (they are oxidised) and the internal grains behave like a cathode, producing corrosion at a microscopic level.

 The tensions to which the cold metal is subjected generate a deformation in the metal, this deformed part will behave as an anode and the part not deformed as a cathode.

 What are the main causes that erodes the helm on a boat?

 The following factors are the main culprits of ship corrosion, although these vary according to the properties of the marine environment.